-The spokesperson of the SFB 767 is Professor Wolfgang Belzig from the Department of Physics at the University of Konstanz.
+The spokesperson of the SFB 1432 is Prof. Dr. Wolfgang Belzig from the Department of Physics of the University of Konstanz.

 Sonderforschungsbereich 1214: Anisotropic Particles as Building Blocks: Tailoring Shape, Interactions and Structures